Turnabout (game show)

-Turnabout was a BBC Television daytime quiz programme that aired on BBC1 from 26 March 1990 to 7 October 1996.
+Turnabout was a BBC Television daytime quiz programme that aired on BBC1 from 26 March 1990 until 7 October 1996.
 The programme was hosted by Rob Curling.

 Format

 Three contestants competed to solve word puzzles and play various games.
 Each was assigned a colour: red, green (orange in series 1), or blue.
 After the final game was complete, the contestant with the highest score was declared the day's winner.
 The winners and highest-scoring losers during a series were invited back at its end to compete in a tournament for prizes.